-Students apply concepts learned in IS360 in a lab setting whereby students learn to use a popular enterprise database management software in relation to topics covered in IS360.
+COREQUISITE: IS361 Students apply concepts learned in IS360 in a lab setting whereby students learn to use a popular enterprise database management software in relation to topics covered in IS360.
 Formerly C211 when taken with IS361.

-IS380 SHELL AND ADMINISTRATIVE SCRIPTING

-PREREQUISITES: C302

-This course reviews techniques to automate server and computer administration through the use of scripts.
+IS380 SHELL AND ADMINISTRATIVE SCRIPTING 2 UNITS PREREQUISITES: C302 This course reviews techniques to automate server and computer administration through the use of scripts.
 Students learn to program scripts utilizing variables, loops, creating and calling subroutines, creating interactive scripts, and automating tasks with scripts.

-IS380L SHELL AND ADMINISTRATIVE SCRIPTING LAB

-This course allows students to write scripts to automate various server administration tasks as it relates to topics learned in IS380.
+IS380L SHELL AND ADMINISTRATIVE SCRIPTING LAB 2 UNITS COREQUISITE: IS380 This course allows students to write scripts to automate various server administration tasks as it relates to topics learned in IS380.

-IS430A HACKING, FORENSICS & COUNTERMEASURES A

-PREREQUISITES: IS230B

-This course expands on networking security concepts discussed in IS230 to include topics such as digital forensics, windows forensics, and network forensics.
+IS430A HACKING, FORENSICS & COUNTERMEASURES A 2 UNITS PREREQUISITES: IS230B This course expands on network security concepts discussed in IS230 to include topics such as pentesting lifecycle, steps for a successful security assessment, hacking techniques, pentest project documentation, and network forensics.
 Formerly C440 when taken with IS430AL.

-IS430AL HACKING, FORENSICS AND COUNTERMEASURES A LAB

-COREQUISITE: IS430A

-This course allows students to apply concepts reviewed in IS430A in a lab setting.
+IS430AL HACKING, FORENSICS AND COUNTERMEASURES A LAB 1 UNITS COREQUISITE: IS430A This course allows students to apply concepts reviewed in IS430A in a lab setting.
 Formerly C440 when taken with IS430A.

-IS430B HACKING, FORENSICS & COUNTERMEASURES B

-PREREQUISITES: IS430A

-This course is a continuation of IS430A that expands on computer security topics, including web-based attacks, email-based attacks, and techniques to avert networking attacks.
+IS430B HACKING, FORENSICS & COUNTERMEASURES B 2 UNITS PREREQUISITES: IS430A This course is a continuation of IS430A that expands on computer security topics, including web-based attacks, email-based attacks, and techniques to avert networking attacks.
 Formerly C441 when taken with IS430BL.

-IS430BL HACKING, FORENSICS AND COUNTERMEASURES B LAB

-COREQUISITE: IS430B

-This course allows students to apply concepts reviewed in IS430B in a lab setting.
+IS430BL HACKING, FORENSICS AND COUNTERMEASURES B LAB 1 UNITS COREQUISITE: IS430B This course allows students to apply concepts reviewed in IS430B in a lab setting.
 Formerly C441 when taken with IS430B.

-IS441 CLOUD ARCHITECTURE AND DESIGN

-This course covers designing a cloud solution based on business needs, review of SaaS, PaaS, and laaS, cloud monitoring and auditing techniques and disaster recovery.
+IS441 CLOUD ARCHITECTURE AND DESIGN 2 UNITS PREREQUISITE: IS340 This course covers designing a cloud solution based on business needs, review of SaaS, PaaS, and IaaS, cloud monitoring and auditing techniques and disaster recovery.

-IS441L CLOUD ARCHITECTURE AND DESIGN LAB

-This course allows students to apply concepts learned in IS440 to build a secure a cloud based network environment based on business needs.
+IS441L CLOUD ARCHITECTURE AND DESIGN LAB 1 UNITS COREQUISITE: IS441 This course allows students to apply concepts learned in IS440 to build a secure a cloud based network environment based on business needs.

-IS450 FRONT-END WEB DEVELOPMENT

-PREREQUISITE: C302, IS250 This course introduces students to front-end web application development using JavaScript and MVC based frameworks that are able to manipulate the DOM based on user interactions and data supplied by back-end systems.
+IS450 FRONT-END WEB DEVELOPMENT 2 UNITS PREREQUISITE: C302, IS250 This course introduces students to front-end web application development using JavaScript and MVC based frameworks that are able to manipulate the DOM based on user interactions and data supplied by back-end systems.

-IS450L FRONT-END WEB DEVELOPMENT LAB

-This course allows students to apply their knowledge as it relates to IS450 in a lab setting.
+IS450L FRONT-END WEB DEVELOPMENT LAB 2 UNITS COREQUISITE: IS450 This course allows students to apply their knowledge as it relates to IS450 in a lab setting.

-IS451 BACK-END WEB DEVELOPMENT

-This course covers topics as it relates to building server-side, dynamic web applications utilizing MVC based frameworks and database systems, including such topics as user authentication and authorization, developing API's, security considerations, and templates.
+IS451 BACK-END WEB DEVELOPMENT 2 UNITS PREREQUISITE: IS450 This course covers topics as it relates to building server-side, dynamic web applications utilizing MVC based frameworks and database systems, including such topics as user authentication and authorization, developing API's, security considerations, and templates.

-IS451L BACK-END WEB DEVELOPMENT LAB

-This course allows students to apply their knowledge as it relates to IS451 in a lab setting.
+IS451L BACK-END WEB DEVELOPMENT LAB 2 UNITS COREQUISITE: IS450 This course allows students to apply their knowledge as it relates to IS451 in a lab setting.

-IS471 INFORMATION SYSTEMS IN ORGANIZATIONS
+IS471 INFORMATION SYSTEMS IN ORGANIZATIONS 2 UNITS